cmbi/compact-bio/README.md

 	along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## Issues
-If you have questions or encounter any problems or bugs, please report this in the [issue channel](https://github.com/joerivstrien/compact/issues).
+If you have questions or encounter any problems or bugs, please report them in the [issue channel](https://github.com/joerivstrien/compact/issues).

 ## Citing Compact